Best Bathroom Faucets for Your Home

 When choosing faucet functionalities, consider who will be using the faucet and how often.
 Touchless or touch-on faucets are great options for ease of use, whereas faucets with handles allow for more precise pressure and temperature controls.
 For water conservation, choose faucets with lower flow rates (gallons per minute).

-- Filtering: Sinks with filtration systems provide high-quality drinking water, helping you save money on bottled water.
+- Filtering: Filtration systems provide high-quality drinking water, helping you save money on bottled water.

 - Adjustable Flow-Rate Restrictor: If you are concerned about conserving water or live in an area where your water supply is limited, an adjustable flow-rate restrictor will give you complete control over how much water you use.